EMDR Therapy Inside Your Thailand Rehab Program

 Only if you give explicit written consent.
 What you are working on in therapy is never shared without your permission.
 Consent is specific: you decide who can receive updates, what topics are allowed, and what is off-limits.
 You can change those boundaries at any time.

 Some clients choose to involve family later in the process, especially if family dynamics are connected to the material being worked on.
 Others prefer to keep the trauma work completely private.
 Both are respected.
 Your therapist can help you think through what, if anything, you want to share and when the timing might be right.
-If privacy is a concern, a confidential call before you arrive can put your mind at ease.
+If privacy is a concern, Jintara handles enquiries quietly, and a short confidential call can answer questions before you commit to anything.